StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 {% tab title="KOTS Airgap" %}

 {% hint style="warning" %}
-Upgrades should be done through SSH and not than the KOTS UI.
+Upgrades should be done through SSH and not the KOTS UI.
 {% endhint %}

 1. Upload the Airgap bundle to your server via SSH/SFTP.